lumeland/lume.land/docs/creating-pages/urls.md

 the title of the page as a relative URL, for example `./My first post/` (See [Shared data](../creating-pages/shared-data.md)).

-Due the URL is relative, the current directory is appended automatically (it will be resolved to `/post/My first post/`).
+Because the URL is relative, the current directory is appended automatically (it will be resolved to `/post/My first post/`).
 And if you are using the [`slugify_urls`](../../plugins/slugify_urls.md) plugin all output paths are slugified automatically, so the final url will be `/post/my-first-post/`.